Let’s stay in touch

 A look at QSR Magazine’s August 2020 report on how the top 50 QSR companies have coped with the pandemic thus far shows some of the most common practices:

-Even before the pandemic, mobile ordering was a major priority for QSRs, who recognized that letting customers place their own orders before leaving home could substantially increase operational throughput.
+Even before the pandemic, mobile ordering was a major priority for QSRs, which recognized that letting customers place their own orders before leaving home could substantially increase operational throughput.
 With the pandemic and public safety concerns in play, mobile ordering has taken on new importance.

 Why Mobile Ordering?